Matthijs de Ligt

+De Ligt's performances earned him a move to Serie A club Juventus in 2019, shortly before being awarded the Kopa Trophy for world's best under-21 player of the year.
+He would go on to help the Turin side retain the league title in his first season and reclaim the Italian Cup in his second.
+After three years in Italy, De Ligt would then join Bundesliga champions Bayern Munich in 2022, again capturing a league title in his first season.

-In 2017, De Ligt made his debut for the Netherlands at the age of 17, making him the youngest player to start for the national team since 1931.
-He featured for the side at UEFA Euro 2020 and the 2022 FIFA World Cup.
+In 2017, De Ligt made his senior international debut for the Netherlands at the age of 17, making him the youngest player to start for the national team since 1931.
+He has earned more than 50 caps, and featured for the side at UEFA Euro 2020 and the 2022 FIFA World Cup.

 Club career

 Ajax

 De Ligt joined the Ajax youth academy when he was nine years old from his local club in Abcoude, just outside of Amsterdam.
-At first the coaches at the youth academy thought he was too slow and out of shape, but he was given a chance to develop in the academy and went on to prove his quality.
+At first, the coaches at the youth academy thought he was too slow and out of shape, but he was given a chance to develop in the academy and went on to prove his quality.

 2016–17: Jong Ajax and development

-He made his debut for Jong Ajax on 8 August 2016 in an Eerste Divisie game against FC Emmen, playing the full game.
+He made his debut for Jong Ajax on 8 August 2016 in an Eerste Divisie game against Emmen, playing the full game.
 During the season, De Ligt played in 17 matches for Jong Ajax.

 On 21 September, De Ligt made his debut for Ajax's senior team in a cup game against Willem II.
 He scored from a corner after 25 minutes, making him the second-youngest goalscorer ever behind Clarence Seedorf; Ajax won the game 5–0.
 On 24 October, Ajax announced through Twitter that De Ligt had been promoted to the senior squad.

-De Ligt quickly established himself in the first team after being promoted and went on to play in 11 league matches and nine in the Europa League.
+De Ligt quickly entrenched himself in the first team after being promoted and went on to play in 11 league matches and nine in the Europa League.
 On 24 May, he became the youngest player ever (17 years and 285 days old) to play in a major European final when he started against Manchester United in the 2017 UEFA Europa League Final.